kate-chunosova/IE_projects/README.md

-# iembd_nlp
+# NLP practice
-Repository for the Natural Language Processing class in IE Business Analytics and Big Data
+Repository for the Natural Language Processing class in IE Business Analytics and Big Data.